woutkolkman/fivepebblespong/README.md

 ### Credits
+Thanks to [forthbridge and his original Five Pebbles video player](https://github.com/forthbridge/five-pebbles-bad-apple)!
+The obs_capture branch is just another possible implementation of the same idea.
 Thanks to the [Rain World Modding Wiki](https://rainworldmodding.miraheze.org/), without this site these mods wouldn't exist.
 Also thanks to tinodo for creating [ObsClient](https://github.com/tinodo/obsclient).